benjaminpetrin-zz/bitsquatting/README.md

  * 2mtn.net
  * 3mdn.net

-The DNS Server operated for the months of January, February and March for a total of about 90 days.
+The DNS server operated for the months of January, February and March for a total of about 90 days.
 Additionally, NGINX was used to record and log out all HTTP requests.
+A 404 was returned for every request.

 The HTTP logs were analyzed to determine instances of bitsquatting taking place (filtering out instances of web-crawlers, exploit scanners, and likely